Vertexvis/vertex-web-sdk/README.md

 and merged, the CI pipeline will automatically publish packages to NPM, tag the release, and create a release in Github.

-If the publishing, open a new PR with any fixes and merge your changes.
+If the publishing fails, open a new PR with any fixes and merge your changes.
 CI will attempt to republish the previous release that failed.

+### Release Notes

+Releases will be populated with release notes automatically based on the contents of the PR description.
+The release notes are generated using the contents of the `Summary` section of the PR, or the entirety of the body if that section is not present, and will take any items that are in a list format.
+This can also be edited after the release has been created.

 ## Test Releases